xma711/notebook/math/taylor_series/README.md

 The confusion here is that we have used 'x' for the variable name for a function for so many times, then i can not easily imagine x is actually a convenient way to name a variable, but not a MUST!!!
 F() can be f(y), f(z), f(b) and f() is still f(). it represents a transformation from an input to an output.
-Similarly, f'() doesnt mean df/dx if f is not represented in terms of x.
+Similarly, f'() doesn't mean df/dx if f is not represented in terms of x.
 F'() is just f'(), which is a function that represents a transformation from an input to an output.
 And of course f'(x) doesn't mean df/dx!!! it means we sub variable = x into the function f'().
 This is probably the most important point here: f'() is its logic representation itself. it doesn't have to do with variable name 'x'.